linlichieh/crypto-triangular-arbitrage-monitor/README.md

     0  ETHUSDT  bid price: 2044.92, bid size: 0.21027, ask price: 2044.93, ask size: 34.85644
     1  ETHBTC  bid price: 0.055166, bid size: 0.388, ask price: 0.055182, ask size: 0.342
     2  BTCUSDT  bid price: 37069.38, bid size: 0.050048, ask price: 37069.39, ask size: 6.355316

+# Troubleshooting

+### `Order value exceeded lower limit.`

+It means that the total value is below the minimum threshold.
+Solution is trading more value to excceed the threshold

+### Order got cancelled

+req to spot market sell order

+    map[category:spot orderType:Market qty:0.247 side:Sell symbol:ETHBTC]

+private channel

+    order.spot: {Symbol:ETHBTC Side:Sell CumQty:0.000 CumValue:0.000000000 CumFee:0 Status:Cancelled Type:Market}

+order status

+      {
+        "symbol": "ETHBTC",
+        "orderType": "Market",
+        "orderLinkId": "1700384547433",
+        "orderId": "1557332891158189568",
+        "cancelType": "UNKNOWN",
+        "orderStatus": "Cancelled",
+        "cumExecValue": "0.000000000",
+        "rejectReason": "EC_ReachRiskPriceLimit",
+        "createdTime": "1700384547549",
+        "updatedTime": "1700384547553",
+        "side": "Sell",
+        "triggerPrice": "0.000000",
+        "cumExecFee": "0",
+        "cumExecQty": "0.000",
+        "reduceOnly": false,
+        "qty": "0.185"
+      }

+Reason:

+the quantity in the last order of Ask 522 ETH, it seems to cause the huge slippery issue to bybit, so bybit doesn't allow this order,
+I guess the internal logic is turning my Market into the limit and add it to the last Ask

+Solution:

+Use LIMIT order to avoid this situation.
+For sell order, set the price as the first price in the Bid

+Or retry until it works

 # TODO